Takanaz/nextjs-unused-media-checker/CONTRIBUTING.md

 - Follow existing TypeScript conventions
 - Use Biome for linting and formatting
+- When adding code comments, add a Japanese translation directly below the English comment（as you can or use ai agent）
 - Write meaningful commit messages
 - Add tests for new features